dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/bounding_box.rst

 =======

 Bounding Box
-   The resulting box or cube to encapsulate the input geometry.
+   The resulting box that encapsulate the input geometry.

 Min
-   The coordinates corresponding to the cubes -X, -Y, -Z position values, i.e. how far the box extends in each of the negative axes directions.
+   The coordinates corresponding to the box's -X, -Y, -Z position values, i.e. how far the box extends in each of the negative axes directions.

 Max
-   The coordinates corresponding to the cubes +X, +Y, +Z position values, i.e. how far the box extends in each of the positive axes directions.
+   The coordinates corresponding to the box's +X, +Y, +Z position values, i.e. how far the box extends in each of the positive axes directions.